scalalandio/chimney/docs/docs/cookbook.md

 While Chimney supports a lot of transformations out of the box, sometimes it needs our help.
 We can do it ad hoc like described in [Supported transformations](supported-transformations.md), but if we are maintaining some library we would like our users to be able to integrate with Chimney using a single import.
-How do do it?
+How to do it?

 Transformations between 2 fully-known types can be handled with normal `implicit` values: